borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 create a new backup, thereby allowing the next spot check to run against an archive that contains your recent changes.

+Because the spot check only looks at the most recent archive, you may not want to run it immediately after a `create` action (borgmatic's default behavior).
+Instead, it may make more sense to run the spot check on a separate schedule from `create`.

 As long as the spot check feature is in beta, it may be subject to breaking changes.
 But feel free to use it in production if you're okay with that caveat, and please [provide any